RF gateways (433mhz/315mhz/868mhz/915mhz)

 The active receiver can also be changed with the WebUI.

 The OpenMQTTGateway RFtoMQTT status message contains a key active which is the current active receiver module.
+There is example configuration entry for Homea Assistant in the intergrations doc.

 # RTL_433 device decoders